Reducing Retinal Blindness Worldwide

 Current Research Interests

 This project is designed to elucidate the mechanisms responsible for the microvascular pathogenesis of diabetic retinopathy and to develop strategies/tools for the prevention/treatment of this sight-threatening disease.
 Proper function of the retina depends on an adequate supply of blood (oxygen/nutrients) to the retina, and dysfunction of the retinal microcirculation could lead to disease development.
-Building upon previous work, Dr. Kuo found that the synthesis of vasoconstrictor/inflammation agent endothelin-1 (ET-1) from endothelin converting enzyme (ECE) is elevated, and the vascular signaling molecules RhoA kinase (ROCK) and arginase enzyme are upregulated in the diabetic retina.
-Dr. Kuo’s team hypothesizes that activation of ECE/ROCK/arginase contributes to microvascular dysfunction and retinopathy.
-Dr. Kuo is using a pig model, which resembles the human eye circulation, to investigate vascular signaling pathways in the initiation and development of diabetic retinopathy.
-The pharmacological strategies Dr. Kuo is pursuing will be developed for disease prevention and treatment.
+Building upon previous work, Dr. Kuo found that the synthesis of vasoconstrictor/inflammation agent endothelin-1 (ET-1) from endothelin converting enzyme (ECE) is elevated, corresponding to the activation of RhoA kinase (ROCK) and arginase enzymes in the diabetic retina.
+We hypothesize that ECE/ROCK/arginase signaling contributes to microvascular dysfunction and leads to ischemia for retinopathy development.

-Plans for 2023
+Plans for 2024

-During 2023, Dr. Kuo plans to investigate the cellular/molecular pathogenesis of diabetic retinopathy, focusing on the induction of retinal microvascular dysfunction by hyperglycemia.
-His lab will test the sequential activation of the ET-1 system that contributes to the induction of retinal blood flow dysregulation and diabetic retinopathy: hyperglycemiaà↑ET-1/ECEà↑ROCK/arginaseà↑stress kinasesà↑oxidative stress àmicrovascular dysfunctionà ischemia/angiogenesis/edemaàretinopathy.
+focusing on the induction of retinal microvascular dysfunction by hyperglycemia.
+We will test the sequential activation of the ET-1 system that contributes to the induction of retinal blood flow dysregulation and diabetic retinopathy: hyperglycemiaà↑ECE/ET-1à↑ROCK/arginaseà↑stress kinasesà↑oxidative stress àmicrovasculardysfunctionàischemia/angiogenesis/edemaàretinopathy.
 The effectiveness of blocking ET-1 signalings in improving retinal blood flow during early hyperglycemia/diabetes will be studied.

 Progress in 2022